jkoz/ihet3/main.md

 ![**Figure 4**: Cushion-hitch hydraulic system. [@SISCat]](cushion-hitch.jpg)

+"When working on suspension systems that use gas/suspension cylinders, be sure that all the nitrogen in the suspension cylinder has been released before checking the oil level." [@AnglMdrndsl p.
+550].
+Indeed, this is true for the 637G as well.
+Although the engine is off, hydraulic oil is still under high pressure because of the nitrogen accummulators.
+Thus, technicians must make sure that all the nitrogen pressure is dissipated before overhauling cushion-hitch hydraulic system.

-According to Caterpillar, as a rule of thumb, the first step of servicing any hydraulic systems, such as cushion-hitch, auger is to perform a visual inspection, which will help to identify any leakage, component damage, loose or missing components.
+According to Caterpillar, as a rule of thumb, the first step of servicing any hydraulic systems, such as a cushion-hitch, is to perform a visual inspection, which will help to identify any leakage, component damage, loose or missing components.
 After that, operation tests can be done to find leakage in the system, a failed valve or a failed pump.
 The hydraulic oil should be warmed up to 115 to 125F before performing do any test [@SISCat].
-In order to reach normal operating temperature, operators have to run the engine at high idle for at least 5 minutes[@SISCat].
+In order to reach normal operating temperature, operators have to run the engine at high idle for at least five minutes [@SISCat].
 Below table shows common hydraulic faults and possible causes.

 +-------------------------------+-----------------------------------------------------------------------+